mstksg/inCode/copy/entries/fc-statements.md

 statements --- everything is an expression, representing normal data!
-This really opens up a whole world of possibilities for not only reasoning about your code, but also for new ways to frame ideas in contexts of parallelism, concurrency, exceptions, DSLs, and more!
+This really opens up a whole world of possibilities for not only reasoning about your code, but also for new ways to frame ideas in contexts of parallelism, concurrency, exceptions, DSLs, and more.

 To clarify, by "statement", I mean it in the sense of a "command" from traditional imperative programming that, when control flow reaches it,